2016 Events Archive

 Council on Foreign Relations

 Edward Alden is the Bernard L. Schwartz senior fellow at the Council on Foreign Relations (CFR), specializing in U.S. economic competitiveness.
 In addition, Mr. Alden is the director of the CFR Renewing America publication series and co-author of the recent CFR Working Paper Managing Illegal Immigration to the United States.
-The former Washington bureau chief of the Financial Times, his work focuses on immigration and visa policy, and on U.S. trade and international economic policy.
+The former Washington Bureau chief of the Financial Times, his work focuses on immigration and visa policy, and on U.S. trade and international economic policy.

-Mr. Alden was the project co-director of the 2011 Independent Task Force on U.S. Trade and Investment Policy, which was co-chaired by former White House chief of staff Andrew Card and former Senate majority leader Thomas Daschle.
+Mr. Alden was the project co-director of the 2011 Independent Task Force on U.S. Trade and Investment Policy, which was co-chaired by former White House Chief of Staff Andrew Card and former Senate majority leader Thomas Daschle.
 He was also the project director for the 2009 Independent Task Force on U.S. Immigration Policy.

 Mr. Alden is the author of the book “The Closing of the American Border: Terrorism, Immigration, and Security Since 9/11” (HarperCollins), which was named a 2009 finalist for the J. Anthony Lukas Book Prize for nonfiction writing.
 The judges called it “a masterful job of comprehensive reporting, fair-minded analysis, and structurally sound argumentation.”
-His forthcoming book, Failure to Adjust: How Americans Got Left Behind in the Global Economy, and How to Get Ahead, focuses on the federal government’s failure to respond effectively to the competitive challenges on issues as trade, currency, worker re-training, education, infrastructure and support for innovation.
+His forthcoming book, Failure to Adjust: How Americans Got Left Behind in the Global Economy, and How to Get Ahead, focuses on the federal government’s failure to respond effectively to the competitive challenges on issues such as trade, currency, worker re-training, education, infrastructure and support for innovation.

 Mr. Alden was previously the Canadian bureau chief for the Financial Times based in Toronto, and before that was a reporter at the Vancouver Sun specializing in labor and employment issues.
 He also was the managing editor of the newsletter Inside U.S. Trade, widely recognized as the leading source of reporting on U.S. trade policies.
 He has won several national and international awards for his reporting.
 Mr. Alden has done numerous TV and radio appearances as an analyst on political and economic issues, including News Hour with Jim Lehrer, McLaughlin Group, NPR, the BBC, CNN, and MSNBC.
 His work has also appeared in Foreign Policy, Foreign Affairs, the Japan Times, the San Jose Mercury News, and the Toronto Globe and Mail.
-He is the coauthor, with Franz Schurmann, of Democratic Politics and World Order, a monograph published by Berkeley’s Institute of International Studies in 1990.
+He is the co-author, with Franz Schurmann, of Democratic Politics and World Order, a monograph published by Berkeley’s Institute of International Studies in 1990.

 Mr. Alden holds a master’s degree in international relations from the University of California, Berkeley, and pursued doctoral studies before returning to a journalism career.
 He also has a bachelor’s degree in political science from the University of British Columbia.
 He was the winner of numerous academic awards, including a Mellon fellowship in the humanities and a MacArthur Foundation graduate fellowship.

 There are essentially two ways for the United States and other wealthy nations to reduce unauthorized migration — increased opportunities for legal migration and temporary work, or increased enforcement to deter illegal migration.
 With Congress unable to move on the legal side, the U.S. strategy for reducing illegal migration now rests entirely on enforcement.
 But an enforcement-only strategy inevitably raises humanitarian challenges.
 Effective enforcement requires making illegal entry more dangerous and more costly in order to compel would-be migrants to remain at home.
-With a growing percentage of those arriving at US border today comprised of families and even unaccompanied children fleeing violence, both the ethics and effectiveness of an enforcement through deterrence strategy are being called into question.
+With a growing percentage of those arriving at the US border today comprised of families and even unaccompanied children fleeing violence, both the ethics and effectiveness of enforcement through deterrence strategy are being called into question.

 Professor Denise Brennan